Doubly-linked lists¶

 }

-Exercise: Before reading on, see if you can figure out what specification is appropriate and what other are needed.
+Exercise: Before reading on, see if you can figure out what specification is appropriate.

 Now, here is the annotated version of the add